Lawzy93/power-play/README.md

 ## What's Not In The Game
 - Proper Gameplay
   - Needs more (read BASICALLY ALL) extra actions to test use of power
-  - Needs implementation of Manager, Owner, Lord and King
+  - Needs implementation of Manager, Owner, Lord, and King
-  - Needs ability to progress between, or be kicked back in Jobs
+  - Needs the ability to progress between, or be kicked back in Jobs
 - Complete AI
   - Need to be able to complete their own extra actions
 - Build Mechanic